Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Require a security deposit as part of the move-in costs for any rental units

-• Charge whatever amount of rent and raise it by whatever amount and at any point during the rental agreement or tenancy
+• Charge whatever amount of rent and raise it by whatever amount and at any point during the rental agreement

 • Enter a tenant’s rented unit after serving a 24 hours advance notice